Skip to main content

 • Date and time (don’t forget to send a calendar invite as well!)

-• Location (or video meeting link)
+• Location (or video meeting link, if not in person)

 • A list of items the client will need to prepare